Health

 What exactly is blood sugar?

-“Blood sugar, also know as blood glucose, is our energy source,” explains Jane.
 “Food, especially the carbohydrates and sugar that we eat, is broken down into blood glucose.
-We also make blood glucose from protein and fat, but it’s predominantly from carbohydrates.
+We also make blood glucose from protein and fat, but it’s predominantly from carbohydrates,” Jane explains.

 Blood sugar and menopause

-Blood sugar is regulated by the pancreas, which produces insulin when it gets too high or glucagon when it gets too low high (unless you are diabetic).
-This impacts other hormones (within the endocrine system) and is often affected when we hit menopause.
+Our body’s ability to regulate blood sugar is often affected when we hit menopause.
 This means our tolerance for wine after work or dessert after dinner may suddenly be diminished.

 “Fluctuating hormones, especially declining oestrogen during menopause, can reduce insulin sensitivity, leading to higher blood sugar levels,” explains Lucy Slater, a nutritionist at The Hale Clinic and Lucy Slater Nutrition.
 “As metabolism slows with age, blood sugar spikes can become more common, triggering symptoms like hot flushes, mood swings, irritability, and tiredness.
 Stubborn abdominal fat is also linked to insulin resistance.”